-1 Regional and global temperature response to

-2 anthropogenic SO2 emissions from China in three climate
+Regional and global temperature response to anthropogenic SO2 emissions from China in three climate models

-3 models

-- 5 M. Kasoar1, A. Voulgarakis1, J.-F. Lamarque2, D. T. Shindell3, N. Bellouin4, W. J. - 6 Collins4, G. Faluvegi5, and K. Tsigaridis5 - 7 [1]{Department of Physics, Imperial College London, London, UK} - 8 [2]{NCAR Earth System Laboratory, National Center for Atmospheric Research, Boulder, CO, - 9 USA} - 10 [3]{Nicholas School of the Environment, Duke University, Durham, NC, USA} - 11 [4]{Department of Meteorology, University of Reading, Reading, UK} - 12 [5]{Center for Climate Systems Research, Columbia University, and NASA Goddard Institute - for Space Studies, New York, NY, USA} - 14 Correspondence to: M. Kasoar (m.kasoar12@imperial.ac.uk)

-Abstract
+Matthew Kasoar1, Apostolos Voulgarakis1, Jean-François Lamarque2, Drew T. Shindell3, Nicolas Bellouin4, William J. Collins4, Greg Faluvegi^{5,6}, and Kostas Tsigaridis^{5,6}

+1Department of Physics, Imperial College London, London, UK

+2Atmospheric Chemistry Observations and Modeling and Climate and Global Dynamics Laboratories,

+National Center for Atmospheric Research, Boulder, CO, USA

+3Nicholas School of the Environment, Duke University, Durham, NC, USA

+4Department of Meteorology, University of Reading, Reading, UK

+5Center for Climate Systems Research, Columbia University, New York, NY, USA

+6NASA Goddard Institute for Space Studies, New York, NY, USA

+Correspondence to: Matthew Kasoar (m.kasoar12@imperial.ac.uk)

+Received: 14 December 2015 - Published in Atmos.
+Chem.
+Phys.
+Discuss.: 18 January 2016 Revised: 12 June 2016 - Accepted: 21 June 2016 - Published: 4 August 2016

-We use the HadGEM3-GA4, CESM1, and GISS ModelE2 climate models to investigate the 17 global and regional aerosol burden, radiative flux, and surface temperature responses to 18 removing anthropogenic sulfur dioxide (SO2) emissions from China.
-We find that the models 19 differ by up to a factor of six in the simulated change in aerosol optical depth (AOD) and 20 shortwave radiative flux over China that results from reduced sulfate aerosol, leading to a large 21 range of magnitudes in the regional and global temperature responses.
-Two of the three models 22 simulate a near-ubiquitous hemispheric warming due to the regional SO2 removal, with 23 24 similarities in the local and remote pattern of response, but overall with a substantially different magnitude.
+Abstract.
+We use the HadGEM3-GA4, CESM1, and GISS ModelE2 climate models to investigate the global and regional aerosol burden, radiative flux, and surface temperature responses to removing anthropogenic sulfur dioxide (SO2) emissions from China.
+We find that the models differ by up to a factor of 6 in the simulated change in aerosol optical depth (AOD) and shortwave radiative flux over China that results from reduced sulfate aerosol, leading to a large range of magnitudes in the regional and global temperature responses.
+Two of the three models simulate a near-ubiquitous hemispheric warming due to the regional SO2 removal, with similarities in the local and remote pattern of response, but overall with a substantially different magnitude.
 The third model simulates almost no significant temperature response.
-We attribute 25 26 the discrepancies in the response to a combination of substantial differences in the chemical conversion of SO2 to sulfate, translation of sulfate mass into AOD, cloud radiative interactions, 27 and differences in the radiative forcing efficiency of sulfate aerosol in the models.
-The model 28 with the strongest response (HadGEM3-GA4) compares best with observations of AOD regionally, however the other two models compare similarly (albeit poorly) and still disagree substantially in their simulated climate response, indicating that total AOD observations are far from sufficient to determine which model response is more plausible.
+We attribute the discrepancies in the response to a combination of substantial differences in the chemical conversion of SO2 to sulfate, translation of sulfate mass into AOD, cloud radiative interactions, and differences in the radiative forcing efficiency of sulfate aerosol in the models.
+The model with the strongest response (HadGEM3-GA4) compares best with observations of AOD regionally, however the other two models compare similarly (albeit poorly) and still disagree substantially in their simulated climate response, indicating that total AOD observations are far from sufficient to determine which model response is more plausible.
 Our results highlight that there remains a large uncertainty in the representation of both aerosol chemistry as well as direct and indirect aerosol radiative effects in current climate models, and reinforces that caution must be applied when interpreting the results of modelling studies of aerosol influences on climate.
 Model studies that implicate aerosols in climate responses should ideally explore a range of radiative forcing strengths representative of this uncertainty, in addition to thoroughly evaluating the models used against observations.